-The receivable due from ABC associates relates to the remaining consideration due on the sale of a former subsidiary in 2009.
+The receivable due from ABC associates relates to the remaining consideration due on the sale of a former subsidiary in 2010.
 The carrying amount of the receivable is considered a reasonable approximation of fair value as this financial asset (which is measured at amortised cost) is expected to be paid within six months, such that the time value of money is not significant.

 All of the Group's trade and other receivables have been reviewed for indicators of impairment.
-Certain trade receivables were found to be impaired and an allowance for credit losses of \$72,000 (2010: \$514,000) has been recorded accordingly within other expenses.
+Certain trade receivables were found to be impaired and an allowance for credit losses of \$72,000 (2011: \$514,000) has been recorded accordingly within other expenses.
 The impaired trade receivables are mostly due from customers in the business-to-business market that are experiencing financial difficulties.

-The movement in the allowance for credit losses can be reconciled as follows:
+AASB 7.16 The movement in the allowance for credit losses can be reconciled as follows:

-Reconciliation of bad debt loss 2011 2010
+Reconciliation of bad debt loss 2012 2011

 \$'000 \$'000

-AASB 7.16 Balance 1 January 560 112
+Balance 1 January 560 112

 Amounts written off (uncollectable) (200) (66)

 Impairment loss 72 514

-Impairments loss reversed
+Impairment loss reversed - -

 Balance 31 December 432 560

-An analysis of unimpaired trade receivables that are past due is given in note 34.2.
+An analysis of unimpaired trade receivables that are past due is given in Note 34.2.

-The carrying amount of receivables whose terms have been renegotiated, that would otherwise be past due or impaired is \$Nil (2010 and 2009: \$Nil).
+AASB 7.36(d) The carrying amount of receivables whose terms have been renegotiated, that would otherwise be past due or impaired is \$Nil (2011 and 2010: \$Nil).